Rackspace Cloud Monitoring Checks and Alarms

 Rackspace Cloud Monitoring has several different types of checks with corresponding alarms to choose from.
 A check determines which aspect of the server you want monitored.
 The alarm activates based on specific parameters you set on the server.

 Checks determine the system to be monitored.
 You can get a list of available checks by looking at your options in the Check Type menu after clicking the Create Check button in a server's monitoring page.

-NOTE: With Performance Flavor servers, Cloud Monitoring will only monitor the system disk.
+NOTE: With General Purpose servers, Cloud Monitoring will only monitor the system disk.
 The data disk is not monitored.

 The checks are listed in two separate groups:

 - Remote service checks: These check types test the Internet connectivity of the servers from remote data centers in regions specified in the check options.

 - Agent checks: These checks are performed by the monitoring agent running on your server.
 They monitor the resource utilization of the server.
 To learn more, read Install the Cloud Monitoring Agent.

 - Check options define what a check will do each time it is executed.

 - Alarm options trigger a notification when a check fails.